Mount Union Begins Work on New AstroTurf Practice Field

 ALLIANCE, Ohio – The University of Mount Union is proud to announce that work has begun on its new athletic practice field and that AstroTurf has been chosen as the company to upgrade its practice field to artificial turf.

 The field will be named Sean M. Moore Field at Wable Park.
-Several Mount Union alumni, staff and friends donated to help update the field to AstroTurf®, and the generous gift from Sean ’97 and Deanne Moore led the way.
+Several Mount Union alumni, staff and friends donated to help update the field to AstroTurf®, and the generous gift from Sean ’97 Moore led the way.

 With Mount Union's championship football pedigree, and its NCAA tournament caliber men’s and women’s lacrosse teams, it was only fitting the artificial turf they practice on meets similar, stringent criteria of excellence.
 Therefore, the university chose the RootZone 3DSF by AstroTurf®.